Phoenix Rear-End Collision Attorney

 Rear-end collisions aren’t always fender benders.
 In fact, they can be quite dangerous, especially when they occur at high speeds.
 Both drivers and passengers may suffer injuries such as whiplash, ejection from the vehicle, and traumatic brain injury.
 In some cases, a phenomenon called seatback failure can occur when a collision leads to the collapse of the front seat, injuring the backseat passengers.
 Seatback failure can be especially problematic for young children, who absorb the impact of the seat and the passenger in the crash.

 Contact a Rear-End Collision Attorney

 Victims of rear-end collisions may sustain serious or life-threatening injuries.
 Some of these injuries require intensive care and therapy.
-If you or a loved one recently suffered harm in a rear-end collision, the lawyers at Begam Marks & Traulsen, P.A., can help you understand your legal rights and hold the negligent parties accountable for their actions.
+If you or a loved one recently suffered harm in a rear-end collision, the Phoenix injury lawyers at Begam Marks & Traulsen, P.A., can help you understand your legal rights and hold the negligent parties accountable for their actions.
 Contact us to schedule a free case evaluation with our office today.